 Needlepoint tools that do not have blades are permissible in carry-on or checked luggage.

 Knitting needles are allowed in carry-on baggage.
 TSA says any knitting needle ban is an urban legend.
 They also note that knitting needles should be wrapped if they are included in checked luggage so they don't poke luggage handlers.

 TSA does not list any restrictions against sewing needles in carry-on or checked luggage.

 Sewing Machines as Carry-On Luggage

+Many quilters regularly fly with their sewing machines.
 Sewing machines are allowed as one of your carry-on parcels, but the TSA's wording makes it clear that acceptance is up to security personnel.
-I suggest you check ahead to make sure the machine will fit in either the overhead bin or under the seat of the specific airline you'll be flying.
+Check ahead to make sure the machine will fit in either the overhead bin or under the seat of the specific airline you'll be flying.

-A staff member did take the machine to a separate table and removed it from its case for a close inspection.
+Allow extra time going through security as TSA staff may take the sewing machine to a separate table and remove it from its case for a close inspection.
 Be sure to repack an inspected machine to make sure it remains protected during potential bumps during the flight.

-I removed the sewing machine's spool holder and put it in my checked suitcase (along with the needle).
-That step probably wasn't necessary, but I wanted to be sure that a sharp item on the machine wouldn't create an issue, and securing both in a well-padded area in my checked bag helped protect the entire machine from bumps in flight.
+If you want to be cautious, you could remove the sewing machine's spool holder and put it in your checked suitcase (along with the needle).
+That step probably isn't necessary, but it ensures that the sharp items on the machine won't create an issue.
+Securing both in a well-padded area in your checked bag will protect the entire machine from bumps in flight.

-Check the TSA's Web site before you travel to review a current list of prohibited carry-on item.
+Check the TSA website before you travel to review a current list of prohibited carry-on items.
 If you aren't sure about an item, call the security office at the airports where you must go through screening and ask about specific items.
 Jot down the name of the person you talked with, and mention the name and date of the talk if screening personnel have another opinion about the item you wish to take as a carry-on.